lewkoowicz/device_registry/README.md

 This project uses SQLite3 by default.
 If you want to use a different database, update the `config/database.yml` file accordingly.

+### Localization

+The application supports multiple languages.
+Currently, English and Polish are available.
+To change the language, set the Accept-Language header in your API requests.
+For example:

+- For English: Accept-Language: en
+- For Polish: Accept-Language: pl

 ## API Endpoints

 - `POST /api/v1/registration`: Create a new user account